 The online course is split into three parts, each covering a different time period or topics.
 Students register for one part of the course at a time.

-The course consists of one Zoom video class lesson approximately every three weeks, lasting for an hour and a half, as well as interaction via a message board in Edmodo, which is an online learning platform we use for the course.
+The course consists of one Zoom video class lesson approximately every other week, lasting for an hour and a half, as well as interaction via a message board in Canvas, which is an online learning platform we use for the course.
 The course also consists of reading assignments and, at times, watching a video.

 The course is split into three "parts."
 What material/topics do these three parts cover?